CSI: Unsolved

 CSI: Unsolved! is a video game based on the CSI: Crime Scene Investigation television series developed by Canadian studio Other Ocean Interactive.
 It is the tenth CSI game released, including CSI: Miami and CSI: NY.
 It was released on 23 November 2010 for the Nintendo DS, along with CSI: Fatal Conspiracy on consoles and the PC.

+Gameplay

-The player must play through all new mini games including Toxicology screening, Bullets comparison, UV light for investigations and sample comparison.
+Players engage in a variety of crime-solving mini-games, including toxicology screening, bullet comparisons, UV light for investigations, and sample comparison.

 Reception

 The game was met with mixed reviews, as GameRankings gave it a score of 62%, while Metacritic gave it 61 out of 100.